gunbaranai/kts-cfd/README.md

-# kts-tdc
+# kts-cfd

-Please go to https://gunbaranai.github.io/kts-tdc/ to play the demo.
+Please go to https://gunbaranai.github.io/kts-cfd/ to play the demo.